Pseudobulbar Affect (PBA)

 Pseudobulbar affect (PBA) is a problem in the brain that causes you to laugh or cry for no reason.
-When you have PBA, sudden fits of tears or laughter can come from nowhere.
-This behavior usually has nothing to do with what you're doing or feeling.
-And it's something you can't control.
-PBA tends to cause awkward social situations.
-It can make daily living very stressful.
+The sudden fits of tears or laughter usually have nothing to do with what you're feeling.
+And you can't control them.
+Living with PBA can be very stressful.

 Normally, the "feel" and "express" parts of your brain work together.
 But with PBA, the expressive part of your brain can trigger behavior on its own.
 Laughing or crying can happen at any time, no matter what you're feeling.